 Program Name Change cover sheet

 The Graduate Affairs Committee (GAC) meets on the 4th Tuesday of the month between the months of August through May with the exceptions of September and December.
-In order for the proposal to be reviewed by the GAC, it must be received by the IUPUI Graduate Office no later than two (2) weeks prior to the GAC meeting.
+In order for the proposal to be reviewed by the GAC, it must be received by the IU Graduate School Indianapolis no later than two (2) weeks prior to the GAC meeting.

 Following ALC approval (of IU programs), the change of name for a degree or certificate is reported to the trustees as an information item.
 In some cases, it also is reported to the Indiana Commission for Higher Education as an information item.